Salerno Cathedral: Crypt

-The most famous and important section of the Cathedral is the Crypt, that contains the rests of one of the twelve apostles: Saint Matthew.
+The most famous and important section of the cathedral is the crypt, that contains the remains of one of the twelve apostles: Saint Matthew.

-This Crypt, with the remains of Matthew the Apostle brought there in 954 AD, is a groin vaulted hall with a basilica-like plan divided by columns.
+This crypt, with the remains of Matthew the Apostle brought there in 954 AD, is a groin vaulted hall with a basilica-like plan divided by columns.

 It was restored under design by Domenico Fontana and his son Giulio in 1606–1608, with marble decorations added in the 18th century.

-All of the ceiling frescoes are painted by Belisario Corenzio and depict scenes from the Gospel of Matthew, as well as some episodes of the history of Salerno (such as the siege of the city by the French).
+All of the ceiling frescoes were painted by Belisario Corenzio and depict scenes from the Gospel of Matthew, as well as some episodes of the history of Salerno (such as the siege of the city by the French).

-Inside the Crypt there are the tombs of saint Caio, Ante e Fortunato & San Felice with the remains of virgin saints Marina and Costanza.
+Inside the crypt are the tombs of the martyred saints Caius, Ante and Fortunato, and of Saint Felice, with the remains of virgin saints Marina and Costanza.

-Inside a hole of the Crypt's main altar can be seen the original remains of Saint Matthew, that produced until the XIX century a special liquid called "Manna San Matteo" (similar to the Saint Gennaro's blood liquefaction).
+The original remains of Saint Matthew can be seen inside a hole of the crypt's main altar.
+Until the 19th century this produced a special liquid called Manna San Matteo (similar to Saint Gennaro's blood liquefaction).